 Students who decide to go for STUDIES receive scholarships from 400-500 Euros per month which are tax-free.
 For example, a student going to Denmark for 5 months to study will receive approx. 2500 Euro for costs of living during studies at a partner university.
-Remember- it's always good to have additional money as well.
+Moreover, students who have the right to receive a social scholarship, are going to get additional 200 Euro/month.
+However,remember- it's always good to have additional money as well.

 The student can spend this time by completing a part of the study program at a partner university abroad, and / or perform the internship.

 The Erasmus period study lasts from 1 to 2 semesters, during which the students participate in the classes, collect materials for the written Bachelor's and Master's theses, meet new friends, etc. They improve their knowledge of the language, gain invaluable international experience and establish contacts both of a personal nature and related to their academic interests.

 Check the"Partner Universities" tab to find out where you can go for studies or simply write us and ask for our recomendations- email@example.com

 First, stay in touch with firstname.lastname@example.org.
 Start with a simple email introducing yourself by mentioning the field of your studies and whether you would like to go for studies or an internship.
 We will help you to find the right institution.
 For a complete list of places we work closely with and have bilateral international contracts , look at the Partner Schools card and Internships tab.

 More information can be found in downloadable documents, recruitment rules, FAQ, but first- download the Erasmus+ App and make an account.
 Write that your HOME university is Spoleczna Akademia Nauk, go to Step By Step for OUTGOING students and follow carefully all the instructions there.

 Fill in the "Learning Agreement" through the application.
 Everything you need to know how to do it is in Step By Step for OUTGOING students in Erasmus+ App.